States and Metro Areas

 - Citizens and children less than 18 years old reporting that at least one U.S.-born parent

-- Recipients of Social Security benefits, SSI, Medicaid, Medicare, military insurance, or public assistance
+- Recipients of Social Security benefits, Supplemental Security Income, Medicaid, Medicare, military insurance, or public assistance

 - Households with at least one citizen that received SNAP benefits